ParthXD7/ParthXD7/README.md

 - 📫 How to reach me **contact@parthxd7.in**

 - ⚡ Fun fact **i am very sarcastic**

+- 🧾 About Me -<p align="center">  Hello there, I'm Parth, a 20-year-old student currently studying at Chitkara University in Punjab.
+Let me share a bit about myself without sounding too full of myself.

+I've always had a fascination with technology, particularly areas like IoT, cybersecurity, ethical hacking, and gaming.
+It's been quite a journey exploring these interests, and along the way, I've managed to pick up a few certifications in cybersecurity and ethical hacking.
+My knowledge extends to networking, computers, cyber defense, and ethical hacking, which I find incredibly intriguing.

+One thing I've been told about myself is that I'm pretty dedicated when it comes to tasks.
+Whether it's studying for exams or working on projects, I try to give it my all.
+People also say I have some leadership qualities, but honestly, I think it just comes from trying to stay grounded and level-headed, even when things get tough.

+Communication is something I've been working on, trying to express myself clearly and effectively, especially when it comes to discussing technical stuff.

+I'm far from perfect, and I know there's always more to learn.
+But I do try to approach problems with a sense of calmness and determination, no matter how challenging they may be.

+So yeah, that's me – just a regular guy with a passion for technology, trying to stay grounded and keep learning along the way.

 <h3 align="left">Connect with me:</h3>
 <p align="left">